mPCiE Modem QMI Interface Internet Connection Setup #1

 This installs two main utilities (qmi-cli tool and qmi-network helper script) these are used for interaction with the modem (see man qmi-cli for more details)

-Next we have to check/reconfigure the modems data format method, I found that the modem would not DHCP an address without changing it to 802-3.
+Next we have to check/reconfigure the modems data link format method to 802-3

 qmicli -d /dev/cdc-wdm0 --wda-get-data-format qmicli -d /dev/cdc-wdm0 --wda-set-data-format=802-3

-Having checked we've registered on the network and have good signal let's push on and connect to the network
+Having checked we've registered on the network and have good signal and configured the APN let's push on and connect to the network

 There are essentially 3 steps here: